Steve McClaren: Jamaica national team

 On 31 July 2024, McClaren was named as the national coach of the Jamaican men's team.
 McClaren's first game in charge was a 0–0 draw with Cuba.
 His first win came four days later, as his side defeated Honduras 2–1.
 With McClaren as head coach, Jamaica qualified for the CONCACAF Gold Cup.
 In June 2025 at the final tournament of the CONCACAF Gold Cup Jamaica was knocked out after the group stage with one win and two defeats.
-On 19 November 2025, despite earning a place in the inter-confederation play-offs for a chance to compete at the 2026 FIFA World Cup, McClaren voluntarily resigned as Jamaican national coach after the team missed out on direct qualification to the tournament, drawing 0–0 at home with Curaçao in the final match of Group B.
+On 19 November 2025, despite earning a place in the inter-confederation play-offs for a chance to compete at the 2026 FIFA World Cup, McClaren voluntarily resigned as Jamaican national coach after the team missed out on direct qualification to the tournament, drawing 0–0 at home with Curaçao in the final match of Group B. Jamaica would ultimately not qualify for the tournament, losing 1–0 to DR Congo after extra time in their qualification final match.

 Other roles

-In May, McClaren had a brief spell coaching then League Two side Darlington, assisting his former Derby County and Oxford United teammate Dave Penney.
-In April, the BBC announced McClaren would join them as a pundit for Euro 2008, working as analyst and co-commentator for BBC Radio 5 Live, alongside Alan Green, one of his harshest critics as England manager.
+In May 2008, McClaren had a brief spell coaching then League Two side Darlington, assisting his former Derby County and Oxford United teammate Dave Penney.
+In April 2008, the BBC announced McClaren would join them as a pundit for Euro 2008, working as analyst and co-commentator for BBC Radio 5 Live, alongside Alan Green, one of his harshest critics as England manager.
 McClaren's first commentary game was Austria–Croatia on 8 June 2008, Croatia having been the team chiefly responsible for England's non-qualification for the tournament, having beaten England twice in qualifying.

 On 2 July 2013, McClaren became part of Harry Redknapp's coaching staff at Queens Park Rangers in the Championship after agreeing a short-term, three-month deal.

 In August 2017, McClaren joined Maccabi Tel Aviv as a coaching consultant.
 He vacated the post on 28 December.
 McClaren called his tenure a "wonderful experience," described Israel and Tel Aviv as "a special place," and said he would return to visit when Maccabi win the championship.

 McClaren returned to Derby County on 24 November 2020 when being appointed as technical director.
 He stepped down from this role on 28 September 2021 after Derby entered administration, but remained at the club as a part-time senior adviser.

 On 23 May 2022, it was confirmed that McClaren would be returning to Manchester United to join first team manager Erik ten Hag as part of his backroom coaching staff.

+On 20 May 2026, McClaren was appointed as Head of Football at Rotherham United in a newly-created role, joining the League Two club following their relegation from League One.
+Tasked with providing strategic leadership across the club's football operations, his immediate responsibility was to lead the recruitment process for a new first team head coach, working alongside Director of Football Recruitment Rob Scott on player recruitment and squad planning.
+The appointment was announced by Chairman Tony Stewart as part of a wider restructuring effort following a difficult campaign.